nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 To fix this, we need to make sure the BAM files and their index files travel together through the channels.

 !!! tip
-The `view()` statements in the workflow code don't do anything, so it's not a problem to leave them in; however they will clutter up your console output so we recommend removing them when you're done troubleshooting the issue.
+The `view()` statements in the workflow code don't do anything, so it's not a problem to leave them in; however they will clutter up your console output, so we recommend removing them when you're done troubleshooting the issue.

 ### 3.3.
 Change the output of the SAMTOOLS_INDEX process into a tuple that keeps the input file and its index together